azurefireice/demo-meter-counter/README.md

     2. Introduce Layers
     3. Introduce Dependency Injection
     4. "Serverless" framework
-5. Dynamodb
+5. DynamoDB
     1. Biggest issue is generating report.
 Currently it is implemented as plain scan of table with joining with other table.
     This introduces bottleneck when data starts to grow.
 Solution here is using **CQRS** approach to *stream* and *aggregate* data to denormalized form, this way report retrieval time will be constant.
     2. More refined codebase in lambda with DynamoDB SDK
-6. Staging environment
+6. Local / Staging environment
 7. Multi region
 8. Proper exception handling on API side
-9. Add CRUD or management for vilalges, as currently they are static and introduce consistency issue (it is possible to get report with only counter id, not a name in it)
+9. Add CRUD or management for villages, as currently they are static and introduce consistency issue (it is possible to get report with only counter id, not a name in it)